stuartasutton/asn/README.md

 ## Schema Files

-ASN namespace files defining terms (properties and classes)--four (RDF and JSONLD) schema files and a JSONLD @context file:
+ASN namespace files defining terms (properties and classes)--four (RDF and JSONLD) schema files and a JSONLD @context file. **For general use, the asnProfile.rdf or the asnProfile.jsonld are preferred because that contain all terms used in ASN descriptions.
+The asnTerms.rdf and asnTerms.jsonld contain ONLY the terms defined in the ASN namaespace.**

 1. **Schema File 1 (asnTerms.jsonld):** A JSONLD version of the namespace file defining ASN terms ONLY;